 I know you are…because I am too.

-But in these times of great uncertainty, it is our obligation…and our duty to STEP UP and provide certainty for our self, our family, our staff, and our community.
+But in these times of great uncertainty, it is our obligation…and our duty to STEP UP and provide certainty for ourselves, our family, our staff, and our community.
 Stop looking for excuses to quit, and realize you now have that “hall pass”…directly from the President of the United States to “maintain your normal work schedule”, so you can continue to serve your community as well as prevent Emergency Dental Cases from flowing into an already overwhelmed Emergency Room system at your local hospitals!

 In the last three years, I’ve witnessed my clients spend hundreds of hours, and hundreds of thousands of dollars to recruit, hire, and develop great talent for their organization including Dental Assistants, Hygienists, Associate Dentists, and Specialists.

 But now I’m starting to see these same organizations start to let this talent go while they shut down operations.
-And I’m starting to see these same organizations abandon their patients that they spent so much time, effort, and money cultivating.
+And I’m starting to see these same organizations abandon the patients that they spent so much time, effort, and money cultivating.

 You now find yourself at a crossroads, my friend.